 Maritime Conference Center

 American Society of Safety Engineers scholarships for family members of workers killed on the job.

 Kids' Chance scholarships for children of workers killed on the job.

 New Hampshire COSH – Protecting and Supporting Workers since 1989

 New Hampshire Coalition for Occupational Safety and Health (NH COSH) was established in 1989 by a group ofhealthand safety activists from the labor, academic, political, medical, and legal communities.
 NH COSH has been a 501(c)(3) non-profit since 1990.
-We work with the nationwide network of COSH groups to advocate for stronger worker health and safety laws for all workers.
+We work with the National COSH Network to advocate for stronger worker health and safety laws for all workers.

 In 1992, NH COSH became part of The New England Consortium, TNEC – centered in the Work Environment Program of the University of Massachusetts at Lowell.
 Under a NIEHS Superfund HazWoper Grant workers would be trained in emergency response and hazardous waste cleanup.

 In the mid-nineties NH COSH joined the other New England COSH groups to develop ergonomic trainings and presentations under a grant received by MassCOSH.

 In the mid-nineties NH COSH worked closely with the NH AFL-CIO advocating for workers rights when the NH Department of Labor introduced the Joint/Loss Management Committees under the Workers Compensation Law.
 NH COSH produced the first worker friendly booklet to explain the new requirement to labor.